 "Gabriel, how’re you holding up?"

 "It's hard to talk about.
 It doesn't even make sense."

 Well, that's sure as hell true.
 How'd she slip-up?
 I've been so careful, but some want to slip-up, they leave hints.
 Maybe she let him know on purpose.

 "How’d you find out?
 What you say, I’ll keep just between us."

 "Little things, her anger over nothing, avoiding me, always complaining nothing I did was right.
-She worried about her weight, started dressing up more, sexy lingerie, not wearing it for me, coming home late from work, disappearing for long bouts of shopping."
+She worried about her weight, started dressing up more, sexy lingerie.
+Not wearing it for me, coming home late from work, disappearing for long bouts of shopping."

 As we talked, I selfishly concentrated on my own issues.
 In response to his suspicions, my mind mulled over my possible exposures.

 Oh God, have I belittled hubby, caused petty arguments?
 No, only when with Edward, did we argue.
 I’ve comingled the lingerie, guilty but safe.
 I wore them for hubby too.
 No, remember the logo panties?

 I’m not late from work, it’s my skipping out of it.
 Too much?
 Did they generate suspicions?
 Too many absences?
 Oh, the shopping excuse.
 I’ve worn that out.
 Morose too, it’s a sign I’ve done something.
 I got to smile more.